Tías, Las Palmas

 Tías is a town and a municipality in the southern part of the island of Lanzarote, province of Las Palmas, autonomous community of the Canary Islands, Spain.
 The town Tías is situated 4 km from the south coast and 10 km west of the island capital Arrecife.

-Lanzarote's largest tourist resort, Puerto del Carmen, is entirely in the municipality of Tías, and was the location of the first hotels ever built on the island.
+Lanzarote's largest tourist resort, Puerto del Carmen, is entirely in the municipality of Tías, and was the location of the first hotels ever built on the island, Gran Hotel, and the Fariones hotel, both opened in 1967.
 Other settlements in the municipality are Mácher, La Asomada, Conil, Masdache.

 Notable residents

 The town of Tías is or has been home to: